ADHD Counseling For Adults: Behavioral Therapy & More

-Attention-deficit/hyperactivity disorder (ADHD) is a common mental health disorder frequently diagnosed in childhood, although many people live with the disorder without ever receiving a diagnosis or treatment.
-ADHD may cause individuals with the disorder to experience difficulties with focusing, keeping on task, staying organized, sitting still, and demonstrating impulse control.
-For some people, ADHD isn’t diagnosed until adulthood.
+Attention-deficit/hyperactivity disorder or ADHD is a common mental health disorder frequently diagnosed in childhood, although many people live with the disorder without ever receiving a diagnosis or treatment.
+ADHD may cause adults with the disorder to experience difficulties with focusing, keeping on task, staying organized, sitting still, and demonstrating impulse control.
+For some people, ADHD isn’t diagnosed until they become adults.

-Some adults may experience more of the “inattentive” aspects of ADHD such as difficulty paying attention in conversations, for example.
+Some adults may experience more of the “inattentive” aspects of ADHD, such as difficulty paying attention in conversations, for example.
 Others may experience more “hyperactive” components of attention-deficit/hyperactivity disorder, which may include fidgeting or talking too much.
-People with ADHD may experience problems with school, work, or relationships.
+Children or adults with ADHD may experience problems with school, work, or relationships.
 Moreover, research indicates that ADHD tends to occur with other mental health disorders, such as anxiety and depression.

 ADHD can range from mild to severe, but treatment is available.
-Keep reading to learn more about how ADHD symptoms can be improved through interventions such as counseling, medication, and lifestyle changes.
+Keep reading to learn more about how ADHD symptoms can be improved through treatment and interventions such as therapy, counseling, medication, and lifestyle changes.

 Therapy used for ADHD

-• Cognitive behavioral therapy (CBT): CBT is a type of counseling that focuses on the way our thoughts can shape our beliefs, emotions and behaviors.
-Cognitive behavioral therapy is a widely used therapeutic modality for many mental health conditions, and studies show that CBT can be an effective treatment for ADHD.
-Someone with ADHD may learn how to reframe negative thoughts, shift unhelpful behaviors, problem-solve, and develop more confidence.
+- Cognitive behavioral therapy (CBT): CBT or cognitive behavioral therapy is a type of counseling treatment that focuses on how our thoughts can shape our beliefs, emotions, and behaviors.
+Cognitive behavioral therapy is a widely used therapeutic modality for many mental health conditions, and studies show that cognitive behavioral therapy can be an effective therapy treatment for adults with ADHD.
+With cognitive behavioral therapy, an adult with ADHD may learn how to reframe negative thoughts, shift unhelpful behaviors, problem-solve, and develop more confidence.

-• Mindfulness-based cognitive therapy (MBCT): MBCT combines principles of CBT with mindfulness and meditation.
-This type of therapy can help individuals bring nonjudgmental awareness to their thoughts and emotions and then replace negative thought patterns with positive ones.
-The emphasis on mindfulness and meditation can be particularly helpful for ADHD symptoms since studies indicate that mindfulness meditation can help with attention control and emotional regulation.
+- Mindfulness-based cognitive therapy (MBCT): The MBCT combines the principles of CBT or cognitive behavioral therapy with mindfulness and meditation.
+This therapy treatment can help adults with ADHD bring nonjudgmental awareness to their thoughts and emotions and then replace negative thought patterns with positive ones.
+The emphasis on mindfulness and meditation therapy can be particularly helpful for ADHD symptoms since studies indicate that mindfulness meditation can help with attention control and emotional regulation.

-• Occupational therapy: Occupational therapy is an intervention that aims to help people break down the barriers that are preventing them from doing the things they want to do.
-For people with ADHD, the barrier may be executive dysfunction, which involves issues with time management, memory, and completing tasks.
+- Occupational therapy: Occupational therapy is a therapy intervention that aims to help adults with ADHD break down the barriers that are preventing them from doing the things they want to do.
+For adults with ADHD, the barrier may be executive dysfunction, which involves issues with time management, memory, and completing tasks.
 In occupational therapy, people of all ages can learn new strategies to improve their self-confidence, independence, and ability to manage their time and emotions.

 Benefits of seeing a therapist

-Working with a counselor to address attention-deficit/hyperactivity disorder (ADHD) symptoms can be an effective way to increase well-being and fulfillment.
+Working with a counselor to address attention-deficit/hyperactivity disorder (ADHD) symptoms can be an effective way for adults to increase well-being and fulfillment.

 ADHD counseling for adults